OwlOfMoistness/ape_mixer_reloaded/draft.md

 - if my system has nfts but no ape coins and bend dao has ape coins, redirect to me?
 - weekly calls to stay in sync
 - audit close to release

+- ape coin holder makes financial commitment.
+He just holds. ape coin is more affected by price volatility. privilege for nft holder. pool 1 more competitive => yield based on share pool 2-4 should be less , capped max amount => yield based on how many bored apes not really

+- chainlink feed